View online Integrated Annual Reports |

 CDP Water Disclosure 2011 PDF - 288KB |

 The DJSI is the oldest and most respected measure of sustainability performance of listed companies worldwide.
-It includes an assessment of 4,000 of the world's largest public companies.
+It includes an assessment of approximately 4,000 of the world's largest public companies.
 Gold Fields has been ranked in the top five in the mining index since 2011 – and has almost consistently been one of the top two gold miners on the index as well as the highest ranked South African-listed and domiciled mining company.
-Gold Fields was ranked among the top five mining companies on the 2017 DJSI.
-The 2018 rating and ranking will be released later this year.
+Gold Fields was ranked among the top three mining companies on the 2021 DJSI.

 RobecoSAM Sustainability Yearbook 2020 PDF - 7MB |